W.G. Bagnall Ltd was established in 1870 in Castle Street, Stafford. Bagnall's first locomotive was produced in

 Human Development will increase energy intensity

 Carbon emissions must be cut by half to stabilize climate change

 Oil and gas supplies will have passed their peak (total oil and gas production will start to decrease by 2025) and energy must be provided by substituting the renewable energies of wind power, biomass or hydrogen energy, plus supplies from nuclear reactors, and these are all types of energy which AREVA is well placed to provide.

 On June 30, 2009, having reviewed the group's development plan, the AREVA Supervisory Board asked AREVA's Executive Board to initiate a process for the sale of the Transmission and Distribution business.

 The consortium offered 2.29 billion euros in equity value, i.e. 4.09 billion euros in enterprise value.
-The bid included a buyer's commitment to maintain all European sites for a 3 year period.
+The bid included a buyer's commitment to maintain all European sites for a 3 year period from 2010.

-The French state owned 91 percent of Areva in December 2009, and expected to complete the transaction with Alstom SA and Schneider Electric SA in 2010, who ultimately intend to transfer the transmission a ctivities to Alstom and the distribution activities to Schneider Electric, a French global company.
+The French state owned 91 percent of AREVA in December 2009, and expected to complete the transaction with Alstom SA and Schneider Electric SA in 2010, who ultimately intended to transfer the transmission activities to Alstom and the distribution activities to Schneider Electric, a French global company.